bmeurant/technical-docs/software-architecture/system-design-patterns/sidecar.md

     A clear article explaining how the Sidecar pattern is used in microservice architectures to handle auxiliary tasks like logging, monitoring, and security.

 3.  **[Ambassador pattern - Microsoft Azure](https://learn.microsoft.com/en-us/azure/architecture/patterns/ambassador)**
-    The official documentation for the Ambassador pattern, explaining its role as an out-of-process proxy for client connectivity tasks.
+    The official documentation for the Ambassador pattern, explaining its role as an out-of-process [[proxy-pattern|proxy]] for client connectivity tasks.

 ### Videos